|

 廣陵散 Guangling San references

-廣陵 Guangling and 散 San are discussed separately below.
+散 San are discussed separately below.

 2.

-"Slacken Second String Mode", achieved by slackening the second string from standard tuning, is found only in versions of Guangling San.
-By slackening the second string so that it is the same as the first string it facilitates rhythmic repetitions of the same note over these two strings.
-The original five strings of the qin are said to represent aspects of society, as follows.
+Here diao refers to tuning rather than mode, the directions being to man shang: slacken the second string from standard tuning, so that it has the same pitch as the first string.
+This tuning is found only in versions of Guangling San.
+Slackening the second string so that it is the same as the first string facilitates rhythmic repetitions of the same note over these two strings.

 Thus by making the second string have the same pitch as the first string, it is said to symbolize the equality of the master and his vassal.
 In traditional society many qin players objected to the melody for this reason, but in modern times it led to claims of political correctness.
-For more on mode see Modality in Early Ming Qin Tablature.

 3.